fxesdev/calcupedia_backup/docs/casio_emu.md

 The crack can be downloaded [here](https://bit.ly/fx-580-VN-X). <span class="text-red-300">If your country bans piracy, **do not download this crack** if you haven't legally purchased a license.</span><br>
 If you cannot read the Vietnamese install instructions, installing it is pretty straightforward: simply install the evaluation version using the provided installer, then copy `Crack\fx-580VN X Emulator.exe` to the emulator's install directory.
 The "cracked" `CLASSWIZ_P20.dll` is just a bitmap swap, so you don't have to copy it over.

-You can also find a standalone cracked fx-570VN PLUS emulator  named *RC fx-570VN PLUS Emulator*.
-It's a heavily modified version of the fx-570VN PLUS Emulator from the fx-ES PLUS Emulator pack (version 3.02.1.0) by QLam Xmaster (according to the about dialog).
-Here's what's different from the regular version:
-- The interface is almost completely modified to be Vietnamese.
-- At the bottom of the main window is a message saying: *cracked version for HTKC :)* (it is currently unknown what HTKC means)
-- Some options are disabled for some reason; specifically *x3 Zoom*, *Emulator Manual*, and *License* (changed to *License hacked*).
-You can force x3 zoom with a simple registry hack (open Command Prompt as an administrator, paste in `reg add "HKCU\Software\CASIO\U8EMU\Casio fx570vn plus\RC fx-570VN PLUS" /v ZOOM /t REG_DWORD /d 3 /f` and press Enter).
-- The about dialog has some Vietnamese added, which appears to only using ASCII characters.
-It says: *Giả lập sử dụng y như máy thiệt!
-Có thể chụp màn hình phục vụ cho trao đổi toán học.* (Use the emulator just like the real calculator!
-You can capture screenshots for math exchange.)
-You can download this version [below](#downloads).

-If you search for "QLam Xmaster", eventually you'll find two more versions of this mod also named *RC fx-570VN PLUS Emulator*, a version with the modded Vietnamese UI, and a version with the UI intact.
-They are functionally identical to the version mentioned above.
-Both have the same content in the about dialog, however there are links to QLam's website and Facebook page.
-The bottom of the main window now says *Rebuilded by QLam Xmaster* in both versions, and the EXE filename in both versions has a `_patched` suffix.
-The version mentioned above was probably a modified version of QLam's mod with the Vietnamese UI, as evident by the first part in the about dialog in the modified mod using Unicode Vietnamese characters rather than ASCII.<br>
-Both of these versions are also linked [below](#downloads).

 ##### DIY patching
 Since it's very hard to find cracked versions of these emulators, you probably need to patch the EXE yourself.